LEMUBIT/SyncIntro/README.md

 1. Clone this repository locally.
 2. Open Android Studio (>=3.0).
-3. File -> New -> Import Project -> Navigate the `build.gradle` file in the `android/SyncIntro` folder.
-4. Open the `Constants.java` file and replace `INSTANCE_ADDRESS` with the address of your Realm Cloud instance without the prepending `https://` or `realms://`.
+3. Open the `Constants.java` file and replace `INSTANCE_ADDRESS` with the address of your Realm Cloud instance without the prepending `https://` or `realms://`.
-5. Run the project.
+4. Run the project.